 Being a “covered expatriate” has many negative consequences and so you should avoid being one if you can.
 The goal of many expatriates is to have a final, clean break from the U.S. tax system.

 If you want to give up your U.S. citizenship, don’t hesitate to contact us for a consultation or to help with your final tax returns and sort out your U.S. taxes.
 It is a decision that should not be taken lightly as there are many consequences of expatriation.
 We work with a Toronto based lawyer John Richardson and help with even most complicated situations.

 6. I want to renounce my U.S. citizenship.
-How do I start the process?
+How to renounce US citizenship?

 Renouncing your U.S. citizenship is a serious, life-affecting step to take.
 Therefore, you need to look at all the pros and cons that you will have afterward before considering to take this decision.